 Scan and block computers and services identified as known-bad (based on known activities).

 Perform deep investigation of suspicious computers by automatically installing forensic tools.

 Block DoS attacks by dynamically adapting security and communications to external resources.

-Auto-recover from defacement.
+Auto-recover from defacement. by automatically restoring a backup of your website configuration and files.